14thansen/Java-programs/README.md

-# Java programming
+# Java programming module 8
-This repository holds all the projects I worked on while learning to code in Java
+This module focuses on java FX UI controls and multimedia use.